 - 15 percent: length of credit history

 - 10 percent: new credit

-- 10 percent: type of credit used
+- 10 percent: credit mix

-Fortunately, there are options.
+If you are struggling to get a lender to issue you credit, you still have options.
 One is to join a credit union, which is like a bank but can be more flexible about lending.

 5. Be punctual

-The best way to make sure your payments are always on time is to schedule or automate them.
-Then budget well, and start building an emergency fund of three to six months’ living expenses.
+Then, budget well and start building an emergency fund of three to six months’ of living expenses.
 You can’t avoid unexpected expenses, but you can prepare for them.

 Ready to hunt for new credit?
 Check out our credit card search tool.

 Do you have tips for building credit?
 Share them in comments below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.